atocchi/ExpressJest/README.md

 All test can be ran with individually with ```$npm test $NAME``` where ```$NAME``` is whatever comes before ```.test```

+**FYI tests will fail due to latency issues, with failures its a good idea to run them twice incase of server latency**

 Currently runs 3 simples tests: ```get.test``` , ```post.test```, and ```gm.test```

     * get.test checks for a 200 status code for all GET routes